-While your startup’s “A” players or “top talent” are typically those with the best performance ratings, defining top talent should go beyond this single measure.
+While your startup’s “top talent” are typically those with the best performance ratings, defining top talent should go beyond this single measure.
 Focusing only on job performance does not allow you to effectively target employee development for key projects and achieve business goals in the longer term.

-Your “A” players will have characteristics or behaviours that make them a top performer.
+Your top talent will have characteristics or behaviours that make them a top performer.
 These will vary by organization or department.
 In some parts of the organization, being able to deliver results may be the driving factor, while in others, the ability to innovate might rank first.

 To identify your startup’s top talent, pinpoint the characteristics that are vital to your success.
 Find ways to cultivate these traits in all of your employees.
-Your “A” players are those who demonstrate these key characteristics most consistently and who deliver superior results.
+Your talent are those who demonstrate these key characteristics most consistently and who deliver superior results.

 When reflecting on what characteristics and behaviour may help you identify top talent, the following examples may help.
 Consider whether your employee demonstrates the attributes you need.
 Some common examples include:

-No talent management process is likely to succeed unless the organization recognizes the value of talent identification and development, and makes it a part of every manager’s job.
+No talent management process is likely to succeed unless the organization recognizes the value of talent identification and development and makes it a part of every leader’s job.
 This ensures that the program is widely understood and aligned with the business at all levels of decision-making processes.

 To create an aligned talent management process, review your startup’s human-resources strategy.
 The following will help you ensure that talent management is prioritized:

 Competencies are the integrated knowledge, skills, characteristics and behaviours that employees need to perform a job effectively.
+Competencies (the “how”) are just as important as the functional skills (“the what”).
 To help identify talent, competency programs need careful definition with a focus on the future.